 - Eat a diet with as little processed food as possible

-- Avoid acidic fruits ( bananas and melon are an exception and can be eaten )
+- Avoid acidic fruits (bananas and melon are exceptions and can be eaten)

 - Avoid spicy food